nebbii/tachi-scripts/README.md

 ## Setting up for dummies

 0. Install Tampermonkey ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/), [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo))
 1. Click on the script you'd like to install, then `Raw`.
+If Tampermonkey opens and asks you to install the script, you're good to go!
+If not, continue below.
 2. Copy the script (Select All, Copy)
 3. Open Tampermonkey's menu, then click on `Add a new script`.
 4. Paste the script, save it using the dropdown menu or `Ctrl` + `S`.